openmusic-project/OM-pm2/README.md

 # om-pm2
-A connection to IRCAM pm2 additive analysis/synthesis kernel in OM/o7 visual programs.
+A connection to IRCAM pm2 additive analysis/synthesis kernel in om7 visual programs.

-This library does NOT include pm2 sources or binaries, which must be installed separately and located in the SuperVP section of o7 Preferences/Libraries tab.
+This library does NOT include pm2 sources or binaries, which must be installed separately and located in the pm2 section of om7 Preferences/Libraries tab.

 Adapted from the OM-pm2 library for OM by Jean Bresson, (c) IRCAM 2006